-I recently traveled to the California HR Conference to talk about using my SASS formula to communicate effectively with someone whose first language isn’t English.
+I recently traveled to the California HR Conference to talk about using my SASS formula to communicate effectively with someone who is working in a multicultural office and whose first language isn’t English.
 While I was there, I met Desiree Perez, who was giving a presentation on working with different cultures.
 Her background is in educating about how different cultures can better understand each other and, thus, work more effectively together.

-These companies come in a variety of shapes, sizes and nationalities.
-A couple of examples:
+These companies come in a variety of shapes, sizes, and nationalities.

 - A German-owned company opens shop in Dallas, sending over a German president to lead the U.S. office, bringing over about 35 percent German employees to work in Dallas and hiring 65 percent locals (i.e. Americans).